Super Jennie Cup vs Diva Cup: Menstrual Cup Comparison

 For our full reviews of these popular menstrual cup brands, you’ll want to check this out:

-If you’re new to menstrual cups are looking for your first menstrual cup, you may wonder whether the Diva Cup or the Super jennie will be better for you.
+If you’re new to menstrual cups are looking for your first menstrual cup, you may wonder which sanitary cup is best for you?

 It’s an easy answer!
 Although the Super Jennie is an excellent menstrual cup, it’s very soft and most people find them a bit harder to insert than a firmer cup.